-- Schedule is fixed for 12 consecutive weeks lesson excluding public holidays.
+- The schedule is fixed for 12 consecutive weeks lesson excluding public holidays.

 - (Not applicable for indoor pools) There will be no compensation or make-up lesson if the pool is closed due to bad weather.
 However, the instructor will standby to continue the lesson as soon as the pool is deemed safe for swimming.
 The lesson will be conducted as usual under drizzling rain condition.

 - Students will be invited to participate in SwimSafer assessment when his/her instructor deem ready.
 (Charges apply)

 - Happy Fish reserves the right to postpone the start date if the class size does not meet the minimum number of students.

 - Other general Terms and Conditions apply